IgrikXD/WSPR-beacon/Device-test-report.md

 > [!NOTE]
 >During testing of the device, the antenna used was tuned to the resonant frequency using the NanoVNA vector network analyzer.
 >
->**Please note that the efficiency of the antenna largely depends on the conditions of its installation.** In addition to tuning the antenna to the minimum SWR value, the quality of the antenna's performance is influenced by the installation height, orientation, the presence of dense urban buildings, thick forests, and electromagnetic interference.
+>**Efficiency of the antenna largely depends on the conditions of its installation.** In addition to tuning the antenna to the minimum SWR value, the quality of the antenna's performance is influenced by the installation height, orientation, the presence of dense urban buildings, thick forests, and electromagnetic interference.
+When testing your instance of WSPR-beacon, you may obtain completely different results, either better or worse, and this is absolutely normal.
->
->When testing your instance of WSPR-beacon, you may obtain completely different results, either better or worse, and this is absolutely normal.

 **Power source used:** Mi Power Bank Pro PLM07ZM
 **Coordinates of the antenna installation site:** XX.XXXX, YY.YYYY